I gotta have some help

 - Everything's Deader with Zombies: "Waking The Dead."

 - Funk Metal: A major innovator in this, largely due to Robert Trujillo playing with them from Controlled by Hatred/Feel Like Shit to Suicidal for Life.

-- Lead Bassist: After Muir, Type C Robert Truijllo is probably the next best known member due to later playing in Metallica and Ozzy Osbourne's band and also adding in the funk elements Suicidal became famous for in their later career.
+- Lead Bassist: After Mike, Type C Robert Truijllo is probably the next best known member due to later playing in Metallica and Ozzy Osbourne's band and also adding in the funk elements Suicidal became famous for in their later career.

 - Mohs Scale of Rock and Metal Hardness: Generally a 7-8.

-- Motor Mouth: Muir is an expert.
+- Motor Mouth: Mike is an expert.

 - No Indoor Voice: Mike spends most of the debut album yelling his ass off.